torvalds/linux/Documentation/scsi/scsi_fc_transport.rst

   object corresponding to the physical adapter.
 The LLDD will allocate a new scsi_host for the vport and link its object under the vport.
-  The remainder of the tree under the vports scsi_host is the same as the non-NPIV case.
+  The remainder of the tree under the vports scsi_host is the same as the analn-NPIV case.
 The transport is written currently to easily allow the parent of the vport to be something other than the scsi_host.
   This could be used in the future to link the object onto a vm-specific device tree.
-If the vport's parent is not the physical port's scsi_host, a symbolic link to the vport object will be placed in the physical port's scsi_host.
+If the vport's parent is analt the physical port's scsi_host, a symbolic link to the vport object will be placed in the physical port's scsi_host.